 Aura is dedicated to the performance of Australian music and has performed works of Liza Lim, Miriama Young, Kate Neal, Andrew Ford, Ian Munro, Larry Sitsky, Carl Vine, Elena Kats-Chernin, Katy Abbott, Ross Edwards, Connor D’Netto, Gordon Kerry, Helen Gifford and James Rushford among others.
 In Finland, Aura became a sought-after performer of Finnish works.
 She made numerous recordings for the Finnish Broadcasting Corporation, performed the neglected Merikanto Piano Concerto No. 3 with the Tapiola Sinfonietta in 2017, and performed concerts across the Nordic region with works of Rautavaara, Salonen, Lindberg, Saariaho, Myllärinen, Sallinen, Raitio, Sibelius, Melartin and Madetoja among others.

-Aura completed her early musical training in Australia at the Victorian College of the Arts, followed by performance studies at the Australian National Academy of Music.
-In 2011 she attained her Master of Music degree from the Yale School of Music, Aura was based in Helsinki for seven years and is a doctoral candidate at the Sibelius Academy in Helsinki.
-Her artistic research addresses the aspect of creativity in classical music performance, drawing on the psycho-physical approach of actor Michael Chekhov and exploring ways in which musicians can achieve a more open, spontaneous creative state when practicing and performing.
+Aura completed her early musical studies in Melbourne at the Victorian College of the Arts and the Australian National Academy of Music.
+Following postgraduate studies at the Yale School of Music, Aura was based in Helsinki for seven years and is a doctoral candidate at the Sibelius Academy.
 Her principal teachers have included Max Cooke and Ian Munro (Australia), Peter Frankl (USA) and Erik T. Tawaststjerna (Finland).
 In 2018-19 Aura is a Musica Viva FutureMakers Artist.